 And a surprising number of the events I've covered are ones that I'd forgotten about, which goes to show how important it is to document these things for future reference.
 The nostalgia has been therapeutic, going back to my old blog posts to revisit key events and rediscover my old projects.
 That alone has made writing this worthwhile for me.

-If there's a lesson for me to take from this then it would be that it's incredibly easily to fall into the trap of second-guessing yourself and looking at life today in a negative light.
+If there's a lesson for me to take from this then it would be that it's incredibly easy to fall into the trap of second-guessing yourself and looking at life today in a negative light.
 Are you actually as experienced as you thought you were?
 Or have you got confused?
 Were things really better back then?
 Or are you being blinded to how things are today?

 It's hard to see how far you've come when you're only looking at the version of you today.
 It's only when you take a step back and look at the entire journey from start the finish that things fall into place.
 It's at this point that you finally get to see where you today came from, and the struggles and triumphs that happened along the way.
 It's taught me to appreciate that long-term retrospection like this is healthy and a very important component in learning to be content with how things are right now.